What is the Union Co-op Model?

 becomingeo.org is abrought to you by Workers to Owners, a national collaborative of leaders in the field of worker ownership who are committed to helping companies transition to worker ownership in order to build a fairer and more equitable economy.

-Ours to Share: How Worker-Ownership Can Change the American Economy examines worker-owned firms and analyzes their potential to create a productive, stable and equitable economy as compared with traditionally structured firms.
+Ours to Share: How Worker-Ownership Can Change the American Economy examines worker-owned firms and evaluates their potential to create a productive, stable and equitable economy as compared with traditionally structured firms.
 Key Findings Here!

 Jackson Rising: The Struggle for Economic Decmocracy and Black Self-Determination in Jackson, Missisippi is a chronicle of one of the most dynamic experiments in radical social transformation in the United States.
 The book documents the ongoing organizing and institution building of the political forces concentrated in Jackson, Mississippi dedicated to advancing the “Jackson-Kush Plan”.
 All proceeds from book sales support Cooperation Jackson's general fund.
 (2017)